How to get Microsoft Validation for GCC High

 If you think you need GCC High, go start the validation process right now.
 It is not a long process, but the 3-7 business days can seem like forever if it is done wrong, and it stalls your efforts to meet compliance requirements.
 When applying for GCC High, it is important that you receive validation at a category 3 entity.
 Category 2 entities are only allowed into Azure Government, not GCC High.

 Unless you are a government organization, make sure you select “My Organization is: Customers handling government-controlled data”.
-You may think you are a solution provider, but that only applies to Microsoft partners, not Microsoft customers.
+You may think you are a solution provider, but that only applies to non-government solutions providers such as CSPs.
 Trust us, your validation will be declined if you select solution provider and you will have to start the entire process over from scratch.

 Documentation Needed for GCC High Validation